srobo/docs/competition-simulator.md

 <div class="warning">
   Please refrain from editing any code in the <code>sr</code> module directory.
 This contains the code which maps the SR API onto the webots API.
-  Any changes you make to this directory will not be present in the competition environment.
+  Only your controller code will be present in the competition environment.
 </div>

 ### Updates